Andrew Owen

 Neill Liptrott

-Neill is a Reader in the Department of Pharmacology and Therapeutics and is the lead for Biocompatibility within CELT.
-He has a background in Immunology and Pharmacology, and his research interests include investigating the interaction of advanced materials and complex medicines with, human, immune and haematological systems; supporting their clinical translation.
-He is the lead for Immunology and Haematology for EUNCL, Academic in Residence at the National Measurement Laboratory at LGC, Chair of the European Technology Platform for Nanomedicine working group on Safety and Characterisation, Intracellular Drug Delivery Centre (IDDC) steering group lead for adverse reactions, member of the ASTM E56 committee on Nanomedicines and is a member of the Liverpool City Region Health & Life Sciences board.
-Neill also coordinates the Nanotherapeutics Hub at CELT.
+Neill is a Professor within the Department of Pharmacology and Therapeutics, holding a Personal Chair in Pharmacology and Immunocompatibility, and is the lead for Biocompatibility within CELT.
+He has a background in Immunology, Molecular Biology, and Pharmacology, and his research interests include investigating the interaction of advanced materials and complex medicines with human, immune and haematological systems, supporting their clinical translation.
+Prof. Liptrott is the lead for Immunology and Haematology for EUNCL, Academic in Residence at the National Measurement Laboratory at LGC, Chair of the European Technology Platform for Nanomedicine working group on Safety and Characterisation, Intracellular Drug Delivery Centre (IDDC) steering group lead for adverse reactions, member of the ASTM E56 committee on Nanomedicines and is a member of the Liverpool City Region Health & Life Sciences board.
+He also coordinates the Nanotherapeutics Hub at CELT.

 Adeniyi Olagunju